GautierBlandin/software-craftmanship/frontend/repositories.md

-# Composition Root
+# Repositories

+We use the ports/infrastructure architecture to provide driven ports to the application.
-We use the singleton pattern to provide infrastructure to the application.
+We use the singleton pattern to inject the ports into the application.

 Example: